amsam1234/amsam1234.github.io/index.md

 ## Hello Surfer Of The Interweb

 Welcome to this terrible website.
 It has been made by the one and only Sam.
-I will be adding some random junk in the future.
+It will be use to put random shit out into the web.

 ## About Me